chicago29094/bad-tendencies/project-worksheet.md

 ### Key Project 1 Dates
-- March 22 - Project Approvals
+- June 7 - Project Approvals
-- March 22 - Nov 25 - Project Week!
+- June 7 - June 11 - Project Week!
 We will not meet during normal class times.
 You will be meeting with your squad at the times instructed by your Squad lead.
-- March 26 - Project Presentations
+- June 11 - Project Presentations

 ## Project Schedule